Last Updated on January 24, 2026 by The Insurance Pros

 🛡️ Final Tips to Avoid Michigan Pothole Damage

-- Slow down on wet or snow-covered roads
+- Slow down on wet or slushy roads where potholes are harder to see

-- Keep your tires properly inflated and balanced
+- Keep tires properly inflated and alignment maintained

-- Increase following distance to spot potholes earlier
+- Increase following distance so you can spot hazards earlier